MarkRosemaker/booking-system/ReadMe.md

 rename "class" to course, instead a class is one day/session of the course.

 TODO Use Restful standards and create the api endpoint with proper success and error responses.

+if the course is in the past, user has to put 'historic' param to true, otherwise an input error is assumed